LoyolaChicagoCS/gradhandbook/source/regulations.rst

 This means most students finish the program in 16 months: Three fall/spring semesters for 9 of the courses, and the intervening summer for one course.
+Some students take an extra summer course, leaving a reduced load for the last semester, when it may be particularly convenient to devote time to a job or job search.

 .. index:: registration